MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 :::image type="content" source="../images/uno/uno-manage-extensions.png" alt-text="Visual Studio Menu bar item that reads manage extensions":::

-In the Extension Manager expand the **Online** node and search for `Uno`, install the `Uno Platform` extension, or download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), then restart Visual Studio.
+In the Extension Manager expand the **Online** node and search for `Uno`, install the `Uno Platform` extension, or download and install it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), then restart Visual Studio.

 :::image type="content" source="../images/uno/uno-extensions.png" alt-text="Manage Extensions window in Visual Studio with Uno Platform extension as a search result":::

 ## Create an application

-Now that we are ready to create a multi-platform application, the approach we'll take is to create a new Uno Platform application.
-We will copy code from the previous tutorial's **SimplePhotos** WinUI 3 project into our multi-platform project.
+Now that we're ready to create a multi-platform application, the approach we'll take is to create a new Uno Platform application.
+We'll copy code from the previous tutorial's **SimplePhotos** WinUI 3 project into our multi-platform project.
 This is possible because Uno Platform lets you reuse your existing codebase.
 For features dependent on OS APIs provided by each platform, you can easily make them work over time.
 This approach is especially useful if you have an existing application that you want to port to other platforms.

 Soon enough, you will be able to reap the benefits of this approach, as you can target more platforms with a familiar XAML flavor and the codebase you already have.